 Goals and expected outcomes may include:

 - The client will be free of dysrhythmias with an adequate cardiac output to perfuse all body organs.

 - The client will be able to adhere to all activity restrictions.

 - The client’s permanent pacemaker will function without complications, with no lead dislodgement or competitive rhythms noted.

-Nursing Assessment and Rationales
+Nursing Interventions and Actions

-1. Monitor ECG for changes in rhythm, rate, and presence of dysrhythmias.
+Monitor ECG for changes in rhythm, rate, and presence of dysrhythmias.
 Treat as indicated.